Does Pantoprazole Cause Bloating?

 • Functional dyspepsia.

-Bloating is not a separate medical condition; it is a symptom of other gastrointestinal diseases or conditions.
+Bloating is not a separate medical condition but a symptom of other gastrointestinal diseases or conditions.

 The medical definition of bloating is the sense of fullness or tightness in your belly (abdomen).

-Bloating can be a part of dyspepsia (indigestion) which is often caused by diseases that are treated by pantoprazole.
+Bloating can be a part of dyspepsia (indigestion), often caused by diseases treated with pantoprazole.

 The above list of diseases can cause bloating (GERD, gastritis, peptic ulcers, and functional dyspepsia.

-In one study, 8-week and 6-months PPI (pantoprazole) treatments were associated with increased bloating and flatulence in more than 80% of patients.
+In one study, 8-week and 6-month PPI (pantoprazole) treatments were associated with increased bloating and flatulence in more than 80% of patients.

 The researchers in this study used esomeprazole instead of pantoprazole.
-However, similar effects should result from pantoprazole treatment as they are closely related drugs.
+However, as they are closely related drugs, similar effects should result from pantoprazole treatment.

 Also, the study has some limitations in its design, such as the small number of participants and the exclusion of patients with complete heartburn relief.

-However, The study gives you an insight that bloating can be a possible side effect of the long-term use of pantoprazole.
+However, The study shows that bloating can be a possible side effect of the long-term use of pantoprazole.

 image